-

 Life is not a problem.
 It can be lived, but it cannot be solved.
 When there is much confusion, it is not a good time to push through to decision.
 When the winds are blowing in all directions, with dust … Continue reading

-Karma Transference
+Merit Transference

 Posted in Q&A